The phases of remote adaptation

 Phase 4 is marked by an extraordinary amount of intentionality, particularly in areas that are typically assumed to need minimal guardrails.
 The list below is not exhaustive, but showcases examples of this approach.

-- Measuring output (results) rather than input (hours).
+• Measuring output (impact) rather than input (activity).
 This requires a deliberate choice to not measure hours spent working, as well as a strong commitment to outlining deliverables and expectations that can be measured.
 This enables team members to work towards their goals in any manner they choose.

 Maturity